Online entry site: herefordjuniornational.com

 No generators inside the barns.

-NO HEREFORD cattle, exhibitors or advisors will be allowed on the grounds and in tie outs until 6 p.m., Friday, July 14.
-NO CATTLE will be allowed in the barns until 8 a.m., Saturday, July 15.
+NO HEREFORD cattle, exhibitors or advisors will be allowed on the grounds and in tie outs until 6 p.m., Saturday, June 30.
+NO CATTLE will be allowed in the barns until Sunday morning, July 1.
 You will be stalled by state in the barn and advisors are in charge of stalling assignments within each state.
-We ask that exhibitors do not set up stalls prior to your state advisor assigning the stall space.
+We ask that exhibitors do not set up stalls or any decorations prior to the barns being open and your state advisor assigning the stall space.
 The state advisors will have final say in stalling for each state, so we ask that everyone cooperate with this stalling process in order to get the week off to a good start.

 ALL CATTLE EXHIBITING AT THE JNHE MUST BE STALLED WITH THE STATE THE JUNIOR EXHIBITOR IS FROM.
 If under special circumstances the case arises that the junior exhibitor is competing with a different state association, it must be specified at the time of entry, no exceptions.

 Exhibitor must be 7 years old and not 22 years old by January 1, 2017, and a member of the National Junior Hereford Association (NJHA).
 Dues are $15 and must be paid prior to entry.
-Membership forms may be downloaded at jrhereford.org
+Membership forms may be completed online through jrhereford.org

 All animals must be registered with the AHA.